-Dr. Ehlke serves as Chair of the Committee on the Doctoral Program and can assist with general inquiries about program requirements and milestones and is available to discuss successes and barriers to program progress.
+Dr. Wilson serves as Chair of the Committee on the Doctoral Program and can assist with general inquiries about program requirements and milestones and is available to discuss successes and barriers to program progress.

-Mr. Colón supports questions on onboarding and enrollment, requests for UUP signatures, leave of absence processes, graduation clearances, commencement applications, and other DrPH student services.
+Mr. Colón supports course scheduling, course add/drop forms, questions on tuition and other payments, requests for UUP signatures, graduation clearances, commencement applications, and other DrPH student services.